- About Us

 - Press Room

-We encourage you to explore the Industry Trends 2017 report.
+There is a lot to explore in the 2018 Industry Trends!
+We encourage you to browse through the national and provincial pages.
 Should you have any questions please contact us.

 Are you a Beer Canada member?
-If so, you have access to data in addition to what is made available online.
-This includes more information on packaging trends, production, beer sales by alcohol content and style, as well as trends in the wine, spirits, cooler and cider markets.
+If so, you have access to much more data than what is available here.
+This includes more information on packaging trends, production, taxation, energy use and output, international data, beer sales by alcohol content and style, as well as trends in the wine, spirits, cooler and cider markets.
 Contact us for access.